microaeris/ahris.github.io.v2/_posts/articles/2016-02-25-gradient-domain-fusion.md

     <a href="/images/gradient_domain_fusion/poisson/blackbird.png" alt="image">
         <img src="/images/gradient_domain_fusion/poisson/blackbird.png" alt="image">
     </a>
-    <figcaption>ADD CAPTION</figcaption>
+    <figcaption>Clockwise: source, target, Poisson, naive</figcaption>
 </figure>

 ## Mixed Gradients

-Mixed gradients is a technique for image blending that is essentially the same as Poisson Blending, except instead of always using the source gradient, the `max(abs(source gradient), abs(target gradient))` is used.
+Mixed gradients is a technique for image blending that is essentially the same as Poisson Blending, except instead of always using the source gradient, the `max(abs(source gradient), abs(target gradient))` is used to select either the source or target gradient.
 Mixed gradients notably outperform Poisson blending in some cases, as shown below.

-This is because...

 <figure class="half">
     <a href="/images/gradient_domain_fusion/washu.jpg" alt="image">